wasm-bindgen/js-bindgen/ARCHITECTURE.md

 ### Why Don't We Compile the Assembly in a Build Script?

-Crucially the assembly is put together by a proc-macro by accessing various traits and creating a long string that can be embedded into a custom section.
+Crucially the assembly code is put together by a proc-macro by accessing various traits and creating a long string that can be embedded into a custom section.

 While there has been some past work on evaluating single Rust files from build scripts, this would largely duplicate the compilers work and in many cases is just not feasible because of all the